Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 # Developer Goals
 * It aims to identify websites that are legitimate in this business.
-* We will build functionalities and ratings review to sites we test.
+* In the future, we will build functionalities like ratings review to sites we test and comments section for user experiences, tips and tricks of the trade.
-* Will create search according to these ratings.
+* Will create searchrankings according to these ratings.

 # Website Owner Goals
-* We will personally test websites offering this kind of service on money you can earn versus the time you spend.
+* We will personally test more websites offering this kind of service on money you can earn versus the time you spend.
-* We will advice you if you are just wasting your time or it is time to move on to another services.
+* We will advice users if they are just wasting their time or it is time to move on to another services.
 * We will conduct testing on sites shared by our users.

 # A User's Story

-* There's a time that a sanction affected my work and I need to abandon my job.
+* A sanction affected my work and I need to abandon my job.
 I need to  start somewhere in a new world that I am not familiar with.
 With no friends to turn to and family's very far away, I decided to look for something in the virtual world.

 * At first, it is a challenge and like in the real world, there are plenty of sites that just waste your time and want to get your money.
-Luckily I do not have what they want and left me alone.
+Luckily I do not have what they wanted (money) and left me alone.

 * I came across website testing, mystery shopping and academic research, all online.
 Now I can afford a KFC meal.
-I know it is not much, but for me with my feet and hands tied to afford this is something.
+I know it is not much, but for me with my feet and hands tied to afford this, is something.

 ---
 # Design Choices

-This site is geared to those people looking for a legitimate way to get something from their browsing experience.
-So links to legitimate, tested and real money making sites without cash outlay are in this site.
+* This site is geared to those people looking for a legitimate way to get some extra cash from their browsing habit.

+* Links to legitimate, tested and real money making sites without cash outlay are in this site.

-So simple design is in mind.
+* So simple design is in mind.
 An introduction to what MoneyTree is all about, it's aim, what it can do to the user and simple links that transport the user to the legitimate sites.

-A signup page for news letters that is set for at least every forthnight is also provided.
+* A signup page for news letters that is set for at least every forthnight is also provided.

+* In the future, a tips and tricks section will be included for users to help other users in identifying legitimate sites and rank them accordingly.

 ## Colors

-I was thorn between the color of money and leaf as the main theme, but because they are both represent money, I used them both throughout the project.
-I used yellow, green and blue plus the neutral white and near-black to show the diversity of what money can do in the world.
+I was thorn between the colors of money and leaf as the main theme, but because these colours are very similar, I used them both throughout the project.
+I also used all the primary colors plus the neutral white and near-black to show the diversity of what money can do in the world.

 ## Typography